Arrow Comics: 2021 Revival

 Shortly after the revival of Arrow Comics, both Zimmerman and Stone fell ill with the Delta variant of the COVID-19 virus.
 Both spent several months in the hospital and had similar experiences with life threatening complications to the virus.
 Fortunately, after 5 months of hospitalization and rehab, both returned to work.

 With renewed creative energy, the company got a shot of adrenal and properties such as Zimmerman's The Fool and Allison Chains were added in 2023 and 2024 respectfully.

 Current

-Arrow comics continues to recruit new creators and properties from some of the most talented content producers in the independent comic book industry.
+Arrow comics continues to recruit new creators and properties from talented content producers in the independent comic book industry.
 They are currently distributing to the direct market and fans.
-They host an online store at www.arrowcomics.store where their properties are available in physical and digital formats.
+They host an online where their properties are available in physical and digital formats.